-Communication & Self-Management Skills 0.5 unit A study of communications management in organizations, including effective use of written, oral and electronic communications, and the principles of self-management: selfawareness, emotional intelligence, cultural intelligence, time and stress management, personal effectiveness, and group in-class activities and online assignments.
+Communication & Self-Management Skills 0.5 unit A study of communications management in organizations, including effective use of written, oral and electronic communications, and the principles of self-management: selfawareness, emotional intelligence, cultural intelligence, time and stress management, personal effectiveness, and resilience.
+Skills will be developed through individual and group in-class activities and online assignments.

-Human Geography for Tourism and Business

-An introduction to human geography with emphasis on destinations and their issues of globalization, cultural diversity, poverty, racism, religious differences, environmental degradation, overpopulation and urban development.
+Human Geography for Tourism and Business 0.5 unit An introduction to human geography with emphasis on destinations and their issues of globalization, cultural diversity, poverty, racism, religious differences, environmental degradation, overpopulation and urban development.
 Provides critical interpretation of human inhabitation and "people" and "place"; allows students to inspect their own place in the world.